anithaachari/catalog/README.md

 ## Item Catalog Web App

-## By Kuduthuru Anitha This web app is a project for the Udacity FSND Course.
+# By Kuduthuru Anitha This web app is a project for the Udacity FSND Course.

 About

 This project is a RESTful web application utilizing the Flask framework which accesses a SQL database that populates hotels and hotelmenus.
 OAuth2 provides authentication for further CRUD functionality on the application.
 Currently OAuth2 is implemented for Google Accounts.

-In This Project
+# In This Project

 This project has one main Python module project.py which runs the Flask application.
 A SQL database is created using the database_setup.py module and you can populate the database with test data using hoteldata.py.
 The Flask application uses stored HTML templates in the templates folder to build the front-end of the application.

 Skills Required
-Python
+1.Python
-HTML
+2.HTML
-CSS
+3.CSS
-OAuth
+4.OAuth
-Flask Framework
+5.Flask Framework
-sqlalchemy
+6.sqlalchemy

 Installation

 There are some dependancies and a few instructions on how to run the application.
 Seperate instructions are provided to get GConnect working also.

 Dependencies
 Vagrant
 Udacity Vagrantfile
 VirtualBox

 How to Install
 Install Vagrant & VirtualBox
 Clone the Udacity Vagrantfile